Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Reduced pace of activity *

-* In the case of a pronounced decrease in the tempo characteristics of activity, several marks are put in the corresponding column (for example, ++ or +++).
+* In the case of a pronounced decrease in the tempo characteristics of the activity, several marks are placed in the corresponding column (for example, ++ or +++).

-** If there is a situational decrease in the rate of activity, it is necessary to clarify what the probable nature of this decrease is: somatic or psychological.
+** If there is a situational decrease in the pace of activity, it is necessary to clarify what the likely nature of this decrease is: somatic or psychological.

 candidate of psychological sciences,

-Full mastering of all components of educational activities, which include:
+Full mastery of all components educational activities which include:

 1)

-instructional motives, 2) instructional goal, 3) instructional task, 4) instructional activities and operations
+learning motives, 2) learning goal, 3) learning task, 4) learning actions and operations

 (orientation, material transformation, control and evaluation).

 meta-subject learning activities.
-By "metasubject" actions are meant
+By “meta-subject” actions we mean

 mental actions of students aimed at analyzing and managing their cognitive activity.

-The mastery of universal educational actions by students occurs in the context of the academic subject.
+Students' mastery of universal learning activities occurs in the context of academic subjects.

 Requirements for the development of universal learning activities

-are reflected in the planned results of the development of educational programs
+are reflected in the planned results of mastering educational programs

 subjects of different teaching materials in different ways.
-Each subject, depending on its
+Each academic subject, depending on its

-the content and methods of organizing the educational activities of students reveals
+the content and methods of organizing students’ educational activities reveals

 certain opportunities for the formation of universal educational actions.

-The connection of universal educational actions with the content of academic subjects of the main
+The connection between universal educational activities and the content of basic academic subjects

 1.UUD represent an integral system in which it is possible to distinguish

-2. The formation of UUD is a purposeful, systemic process that
+2. Formation of UUD is a purposeful, systematic process that

 implemented through all subject areas and extracurricular activities.

-Temporary deployment principle of the description of CXR consists in the need to take into account that the time intervals between the beginning of the analysis of the risk situation, the beginning of the development of the anti-risk control action, between the point of implementation of the control action and the moment of detection of the results of risk management can be very noticeable.
+The principle of temporary deployment description of the management system is the need to take into account that the time intervals between the beginning of the analysis of the risk situation, the beginning of the development of anti-risk control action, between the point of implementation of the control action and the moment of discovery of the results of risk management can be very noticeable.

-The principle of soft coercion to the implementation of risk management institutions (methodological recommendations) declares that a society interested in the stable operation of industrial enterprises should encourage the development of economic risk management institutions and adherence to approved methodological guidelines for business risk management.
+The principle of soft coercion to the execution of risk management institutions ( methodological recommendations) declares that a society interested in stable work manufacturing enterprises, should encourage the development of economic risk management institutions and adherence to proven methodological instructions on economic risk management.

-A distinctive feature of the formulation of the problem formulated below, based on the above set of principles, will be the understanding of an enterprise as an economic system of the "object" type, that is, an economic system that functions for an unlimited time, but is limited in space (Kleiner, 2006).
+A distinctive feature of the problem statement formulated below, based on the above set of principles, will be the understanding of the enterprise as an economic system of the “object” type, that is, an economic system that functions indefinitely long time, but limited in space (Kleiner, 2006).

-The problems of managing economic risk are associated, first of all, with the fact that the risk is not perceived directly by the senses or by some traditional measuring means.
-Risk is present only in the form of hypothetical knowledge about its existence, in the form of an assumption that some unknown yet, but very real obstacles may arise that will not allow achieving the intended goals of economic activity, for example, expressed in the form of achieving the given (specific and customary) values of indicators of economic activity.
+Problems of economic risk management are associated, first of all, with the fact that risk is not perceived directly by the senses or by some traditional measuring means.
+Risk is present only in the form of hypothetical knowledge of its existence, in the form of an assumption that some unknown yet, but very real obstacles may arise that will not allow achieving the intended goals of economic activity, for example, expressed in the form of achieving specified (specific and habitual) values of economic activity indicators.

-In order, nevertheless, to achieve the desired result in one way or another and prevent the economic object from deviating from the goal of its activity, it is necessary to make the amorphous assumption about the existence of economic risk hidden in the values of the indicators of the economic activity of the enterprise and the tendencies of their change explicit and specific, presented as measurable or measurable characteristics of the risk.
-Such characteristics are usually called operational, and the process of their extraction and description is called operationalization.
+In order, however, to achieve, to one degree or another, the desired result and not allow an economic entity to deviate from the goal of its activity, it is necessary to make explicit and specific, presented as measurable or assessable risk characteristics.
+Such characteristics are usually called operational, and the process of their isolation and description is operationalized.

-The activity of an enterprise (company), considered from a systemic point of view, unfolds in a certain space and time, which is illustrated by the diagram in Fig. 2.1 (Kleiner, 2010).
-In the space, the enterprise is represented by the characteristics of the internal environment of the enterprise, as well as information about its external environment.
-For completeness of such a description, the boundaries of the enterprise as an object of economic interactions should be indicated.
-In time, the enterprise should be presented with its current state, as well as retrospective information and some forecast estimates about the future.
-Naturally, the spatial characteristics were tied to the appropriate time intervals.
+The activity of an enterprise (company), considered from a systemic point of view, unfolds in a certain space and time, as illustrated by the diagram in Fig. 2.1 (Kleiner, 2010).
+In space, an enterprise is represented by the characteristics of the internal environment of the enterprise, as well as information about its external environment.
+To complete such a description, the boundaries of the enterprise as an object of economic interactions must be indicated.
+In a time perspective, the enterprise should be represented by its current state, as well as retrospective information and some predictive estimates about the future.
+It is natural that spatial characteristics should be tied to the corresponding time intervals.

 Rice.
 2.1.
-Components of the configuration of the company's functioning
+Components of the company's operating configuration

-Thus, in this context operational means, firstly, the representation of the phenomenon of economic risk by a set of operational characteristics and their meanings, and, secondly, the phenomenon itself is considered as a sequence of events, operations or actions unfolding in time.
-In the process of operationalization, a researcher or developer mentally transforms uncertainty into a category of economic risk that lends itself to a specific economic analysis, while separating its operational characteristics from the phenomenon itself.
+Thus, in this context operational means, firstly, the presentation of the phenomenon of economic risk as a set of operational characteristics and their meanings, and, secondly, the phenomenon itself is considered as a sequence of events, operations or actions unfolding over time.
+During the process of operationalization, the researcher or developer mentally transforms uncertainty into something that can be specified. economic analysis category of economic risk, while separating its operational characteristics from the phenomenon itself.

-The operationalization of the phenomenon of economic risk in the activities of enterprises provides for the allocation of an ordered set of operational characteristics in the course of performing the following set of actions:
+The operationalization of the phenomenon of economic risk in the activities of enterprises involves the identification of an ordered set of operational characteristics in the course of performing the following set of actions:

 a) verbal setting of the boundaries of the risk management object;

-b) determination of the composition of the operational characteristics of economic risk, etc .;
+b) determining the composition of operational characteristics of economic risk, etc.;

-c) the choice of a method for managing economic risk;
+c) choosing a method for managing economic risk;

-d) determination of the controlled variable and the choice of an indicator of the level of economic risk;
+d) definition of the controlled variable and choice of level indicator economic risk;

-e) identification of interfering influences - risk factors for the described situation of economic risk (by performing a special procedure for analyzing the economic activity of the enterprise and its environment);
+e) identification of interfering influences - risk factors for the described situation of economic risk (by performing special procedure analysis of the economic activities of the enterprise and its environment);

-f) synthesis, selection or formation of possible management methods and rules for the formation or selection of relevant control anti-risk actions;
+f) synthesis, selection or formation possible ways management and rules for the formation or selection of relevant control anti-risk actions;

 g) development of a set of control anti-risk actions;

-h) putting forward hypotheses and building models of the dependence of indicators of the level and factors of economic risk, as well as models of the relationship between indicators of the level of risk and control anti-risk actions.
+h) putting forward hypotheses and constructing models of the dependence of level indicators and economic risk factors, as well as models of the relationship of risk level indicators and control anti-risk influences.

-Since the description of the situation of economic risk is created to solve management problems of management, and the area of existence of the phenomenon of economic risk is the purposeful activity of the enterprise, then for an adequate description of this phenomenon it is necessary to fix the economic situation in which the study of the operational characteristics of this phenomenon will be carried out.
-This is all the more necessary if we take into account that a noticeable time can pass from the stage of analyzing the risk situation to the stage of implementing the decision, and many characteristics of that initial risk situation can change significantly by the beginning of the next stage.
+Since the description of the situation of economic risk is created to solve managerial management problems, and the area of existence of the phenomenon of economic risk is the purposeful activity of the enterprise, then in order to adequately describe this phenomenon it is necessary to fix the economic situation in which the study of the operational characteristics of this phenomenon will be carried out.
+This is all the more necessary if we take into account that a significant amount of time may pass from the stage of analyzing the risk situation to the stage of implementing the solution, and many characteristics of that initial risk situation may change significantly by the beginning of the next stage.

-a) the risk situation during the period t an conducting a study of the economic risk in the activities of the enterprise;
+a) the risk situation during the period t en conducting a study of economic risk in the activities of the enterprise;

-b) the risk situation at the moment t NS making a decision on the need to respond to risk;
+b) the risk situation at the moment t etc deciding on the need to respond to risk;

-c) the risk situation during the period t post after the implementation of the adopted anti-risk action.
+c) the risk situation during the period t post after the implementation of the adopted anti-risk impact.

-In the latter case, the situation at the enterprise is considered, which, according to the forecast of the developer (risk manager), should expect the result of anti-risk exposure.
+In the latter case, the situation at the enterprise is considered, which, according to the forecast of the developer (risk manager), should be expected as a result of the anti-risk impact.

-In the above diagram (Fig. 2.2), the phenomenon of economic risk is decomposed in accordance with the general theory of management into its constituent operational characteristics, which allows us to begin to formulate the formulation of the management problem.
-The object of management is schematically designated as "a situation of economic (economic) risk".
+In the diagram shown (Fig. 2.2), the phenomenon of economic risk is decomposed in accordance with general theory management into its constituent operational characteristics, which allows us to begin to formulate the formulation of the management problem.
+The control object is schematically designated as a “situation of economic (business) risk.”

 Rice.
 2.2.
 Scheme of operational characteristics of the phenomenon of economic risk

-Below are the initial definitions of the operational characteristics of the phenomenon of economic risk in the activities of enterprises.
-In some cases, the manifestation of economic risk in the activities of enterprises is called "economic risk" (see, for example: Kachalov, 2002).
+Below are piled original definitions operational characteristics of the phenomenon of economic risk in the activities of enterprises.
+In some cases, manifestations of economic risk in the activities of enterprises are called “economic risk” (see, for example: Kachalov, 2002).

 Risk situation can be defined as a set of qualitative and quantitative characteristics, conditions and circumstances in which the enterprise carries out its economic activities associated with economic risk.
-In this case, the concept of a risk situation can include not only the situation created specifically for the period of risk research, but also the reasons that led to the establishment of this situation, if they could be identified.
-The specific composition of the characteristics that should be included in the description of the risk situation for any object and variant of research is difficult to determine in advance.
-We only emphasize that it is necessary to proceed from the formulation of the goal of economic activity, the deviation from which will characterize the result of the manifestation of the phenomenon of risk.
+The concept of a risk situation may include not only the situation created specifically during the period of risk research, but also the reasons that led to the establishment of this situation, if they could be identified.
+The specific composition of characteristics that should be included in the description of the risk situation for any object and research option is difficult to determine in advance.
+Let us only emphasize that we must proceed from the formulation of the goal of economic activity, deviation from which will characterize the result of the manifestation of the risk phenomenon.

 on the use of psychodiagnostic techniques

-in the practice of working with children of preschool and primary school age
+in practice of working with children of preschool and primary school age

-The main areas of work are: support for the adaptation of children to kindergarten; support of the formation of cognitive activity and its individual components; research of the affective-emotional sphere; research on personal development; research of interpersonal relationships; assessment of the formation of the leading type of activity
+The main areas of work are: supporting children’s adaptation to kindergarten; formation support cognitive activity and its individual components; research of the affective-emotional sphere; personal development research; study of interpersonal relationships; assessment of the formation of the leading type of activity

 ^ 2.
-Accompanying the formation of cognitive activity and its individual components
+Support for the formation of cognitive activity and its individual components

 Diagnostic direction: study of cognitive activity and its individual components